darvdev/barangay-management-system/README.md

 ### How to run:
-Need to have `nodejs` installed in your computer<br>
-If you don't have it download first and install https://nodejs.org/en
+Need to have `nodejs` installed in your computer.
+If you don't have it download first here https://nodejs.org/en and install it.